pkosiec/botkube-docs/docs/features/rbac.md

 If you're a plugin developer and decide to write kubeconfig to the file system, be aware that it can be accessible by all plugins in the container.

+### Supported RBAC mappings

+While Executor plugins support multiple mapping types, there are the following limitations:

+- Source plugins support only the `Static` mapping.
+- Automated [actions](../usage/automated-actions.md) support only the `Static` mapping.

 ### RBAC configuration merging

 The same executor plugins with different RBAC configuration cannot be bound to the same channel.
 This is validated during Botkube startup and will result in an error.

-For example, the following configuration is invalid:
+For example, the following self-hosted Botkube configuration is invalid:

 ```yaml
 communications: